BryantIT/flatiron-role-call/README.md

   ```
   git branch -d firstName-lastName
   ```
-  - Go to the original project on github (not your fork) and open a  new pull request
+- Go to the original project on github (not your fork) and open a  new pullrequest
 - Hit create pull request
 - If everything is green, hit create pull request again.